strint/sicpAns/1023_three_smallest_primes_next.markdown

 100000000000097
 time:11.840000000000032;time-next:5.949999999999932;time/time-next:1.9899159663865829
 ```
-We can see the ratio is refined to 2 when remove `next`.So the new procedure `next` that can make the `prime?` to check only half of steps as before but add add quite a lot of cost beacuse invoke a new procedure and the procedure use a `if`.
+We can see the ratio is refined to 2 when remove `next`.So the new procedure `next` that can make the `prime?` to check only half of steps as before but add quite a lot of cost beacuse invoke a new procedure and the procedure use a `if`.